TreestanG/chinese-ocr-notebooks/README.md

 Keep in mind that the slides containing the tables must be in this format:
 `PageElement`, `Table`, `Table`.
 If your vocab list contains more entries than the allocated table, split the vocab list into 2 slides and repeat on a new slide.

+To switch accounts, just delete the `token.json` file (which will be created if you have not logged in before).